 Partner: The National Evangelical Outreach (NEO) Kenya

-In the Kenyan community that once inspired Mission ONE founder Bob Schindler to establish the organization in 1988, a sewing project seeks to transform the lives of vulnerable women who have suffered abuse, overcoming barriers to restore their hope and humanity in Christ.
+In the Kenyan community that once inspired Mission ONE founder, Bob Schindler, to establish the organization in 1988, a sewing project transforms the lives of vulnerable women and overcomes barriers to restore their hope and humanity in Christ.

-Many women in Kenya face unimaginable hardships growing up, marginalized by the men who hold the power in their communities.
+Many women in Kenya face unimaginable hardships as they are marginalized by the men who hold power in their communities.
 Often subject to abuse and violence, many of these women are forced into a life of prostitution in order to make a living, putting them at risk of unwanted pregnancies, sexually-transmitted diseases, and gender-based violence.
-Still, many women feel resigned to this dark path as the only option to make ends meet for their families, though it makes them feel worthless, unloved, and desperate.
+Still, many women feel resigned to this destructive path as the only option to make ends meet for their families, though it makes them feel worthless, unloved, and desperate.

-Our plan is to create a sewing ministry for vulnerable women by teaching them sewing skills in a safe, Christian environment so they can experience the love of God.
-This sewing ministry would specifically target women in the hardest places— including those who are orphans and homeless.
-In addition to teaching sewing skills, the program would provide them with a small income so the pressure of providing for their families during the six-month training does not cause them to drop out and return to prostitution or other undignified means.
+Together with our partners, we have started a sewing ministry for vulnerable women in the community which allows them to learn sewing skills in a safe, Christian environment.
+This ministry specifically targets women in the hardest places— including those who are orphans and homeless.
+In addition to teaching sewing skills, the program also provides them with a small income so the pressure of providing for their families during the six-month training does not cause them to drop out and return to prostitution or other undignified means.

-The sewing ministry hopes to give these women a place to call their own, where they feel loved, wanted, and supported.
-Just as Jesus calls us to love and help orphans and widows, we hope to instill in these women a sense of value and ownership over their own bodies, minds, and humanity, able to pursue a flourishing life outside of a man’s sole support.
+This sewing ministry hopes to give these women a place to call their own, where they feel loved, wanted, and supported.
+Just as Jesus calls us to love and help orphans and widows, we hope to instill in these women a sense of value and ownership over their own bodies, minds, and humanity, encouraging them to pursue a flourishing life outside of a man’s sole support.

-Employ three sewing teachers to teach classes for 12 women in the first year
+Employ three sewing teachers to train 12 women in the first year.

-Give women dignified avenues to pursue an income through sewing, rather than turning to prostitution
+100% of the women will be given dignified avenues to pursue an income through sewing.